zeetee1235/PyMusicTerm/README.md

 # pymusicterm

 **pymusicterm** is a terminal-based music player that allows you to play your favorite songs directly from your terminal.
-It only supports local files.

 ## Features